La présente publication est aussi disponible en français.

 - we provide decision-makers with all the information, analysis and advice they need, always striving to be open, candid and impartial; and

-- we implement the lawful decisions of our leaders, who support the Minister of Canadian Heritage and Official Languages in remaining accountable to Parliament and Canadians.
+- we implement the lawful decisions of our leaders, who support the Minister of Canadian Heritage and Multiculturalism in remaining accountable to Parliament and Canadians.

 As public service employees, we have certain responsibilities.
 In particular, we owe a duty of loyalty to our employer, the Government of Canada.
 This duty derives from the essential mission of the public service to help the government serve the public interest and implement government policies and ministerial decisions.

 Treating all people with respect, dignity and fairness is fundamental to our relationship with the Canadian public and with our partners and colleagues, and contributes to creating a safe and healthy work environment that promotes engagement, openness and transparency.
 The diversity of our people and the ideas they generate are the source of our innovation.

 - we value diversity and the benefit of combining the unique qualities and strengths inherent in a diverse and professional workforce;